- *Corresponding Author:

 This is an open access article distributed under the terms of the Creative Commons Attribution-NonCommercial-ShareAlike 3.0 License, which allows others to remix, tweak, and build upon the work non-commercially, as long as the author is credited and the new creations are licensed under the identical terms

-This study was to investigate the risk factors of ventilator-associated pneumonia caused by pan-drug resistant Acinetobacter baumannii in intensive care unit so as to provide related basis for clinical prevention.
-A total of 105 intensive care unit patients, who were treated with ventilator over 48 h in the First Affiliated Hospital of Anhui Medical University and developed Acinetobacter baumannii-induced ventilator-associated pneumonia from January 2017 to September 2017 were enrolled in this study, including 70 cases with pan-drug resistant Acinetobacter baumannii infection served as the pan-drug resistant group and 35 cases with non-pan-drug resistant Acinetobacter baumannii infection served as the control group.
+This study was to investigate the risk factors of ventilator-associated pneumonia caused by pan-drug resistant Acinetobacter baumannii in emergency intensive care unit so as to provide related basis for clinical prevention.
+A total of 105 intensive care unit patients, who were treated with ventilator over 48 h in the First Affiliated Hospital of Anhui Medical University and developed Acinetobacter baumannii-induced ventilator-associated pneumonia from January 2017 to December 2018 were enrolled in this study, including 70 cases with pan-drug resistant Acinetobacter baumannii infection served as the pan-drug resistant group and 35 cases with non-pan-drug resistant Acinetobacter baumannii infection served as the control group.
 The univariate analysis and Logistic regression method were used to explore the risk factors of ventilator-associated pneumonia caused by pan-drug resistant Acinetobacter baumannii.
 The result of univariate analysis showed that the risk factors of pan-drug resistant Acinetobacter baumannii-induced ventilator-associated pneumonia included tracheotomy, enteral nutrition, the use of carbapenems and use of more than 3 antibiotics before infection.
 Logistic regression analysis showed that enteral nutrition and the use of carbapenems were independent risk factors of pan-drug resistant Acinetobacter baumannii-induced ventilator-associated pneumonia.
 In conclusion, enteral malnutrition and the use of carbapenems were the two significant risk factors for pan-drug resistant Acinetobacter baumannii-induced ventilator-associated pneumonia, which are necessary to take active preventive measures in clinical practice.

 Intensive care unit, pan-drug resistant Acinetobacter baumannii, ventilator-associated pneumonia, logistic regression analysis, Risk factors